ITINordic/dhis2-administration-guide/README.md

 ```
 **Redirecting to a Default DHIS2 Instance**

-On the other hand, instead of having a custom landing page, a decision could be made to redirect all requests made to the index page, for example when ' dhis.moh.gov.zm ' is typed in the browser, the user would be automatically redirected to the main HMIS instance at ' dhis.moh.gov.zm/hmis '.
+On the other hand, instead of having a custom landing page, a decision could be made to redirect all requests made to the index page, for example when ' dhis.moh.xxx.zz ' is typed in the browser, the user would be automatically redirected to the main HMIS instance at ' dhis.moh.xxx.zz/hmis '.
 In this case,
 there is a need to edit the main Apache Proxy virtual host file.
 To open the file, there are two options, option 1: log in to the proxy container from the host as shown below:
 ```
 sudo lxc exec proxy bash